AndOr0812/AntMusic/README.md

 # AntMusic
 Tools to help you manage your Bitmain AntMiner.

-The toolkit currently containts two daemons that can be installed on your Bitmain AntMiner to help you manage your gear.
+The toolkit currently containts two daemons and a utility that can be installed on your Bitmain AntMiner to help you manage your gear.
 The objectives of this project are to provide bitcoin miners with tools that will allow them to a) maximize work b) minimize overheating c) manage noise.

 The two daemons are currently running on my S5 without any untoward behaviour so far - but I give no guarantees: use at your own risk.